AlexandrosNtakoulas/FLAME-rf/README.md

-### MACHINE-LEARNING AND MODEL REDUCTIONFRAMEWORK DEVELOPMENT FOR DNS DATA
+### MACHINE-LEARNING AND MODEL REDUCTION FRAMEWORK DEVELOPMENT FOR DNS DATA
 Python-based open source frameworks offer powerful platforms to assist the construction of reduced order models